drkstr101/annotation-errors-e2e/README.md

 ## Features

-This is meant to be a simple test of
+This is meant to be a simple test of annotations validation and reporting system.